John Darwin disappearance case: In popular culture

 The story of John and Anne Darwin was dramatised in the BBC Four programme Canoe Man in 2010.
 The film starred Bernard Hill and Saskia Reeves as John and Anne Darwin, respectively.

 In fiction, it inspired a 2009 novel by Adrian Gere called Return from the Dead, and a 2010 storyline in the ITV soap opera Coronation Street saw the character Joe McIntyre (Reece Dinsdale) attempt the same thing but ultimately drown for real.

-It was also used as an inspiration for the return of the supposedly dead Kathy Beale in the BBC soap opera Eastenders.
+It was also used as an inspiration for the return of the supposedly dead Kathy Beale in the BBC soap opera EastEnders.

-In June 2019, Channel 4 show The Last Leg used his image whilst quizzing audience members on who they believed was running to be the next leader of the Conservative Party, a major UK political party.
-Audience members were given an image sheet of twenty people, twelve of whom were running to be leader, and asked to name the person and mark if they thought they were a leadership candidate.
-Darwin's image was used as an incorrect answer, with 38% of the surveyed audience members marking him as a possible candidate.

 In October 2021, Wondery released a podcast exploring the disappearance of John Darwin as part of their British Scandal series.

 The Thief, His Wife and the Canoe, a dramatisation written by Chris Lang without any cooperation from the Darwin family, and with Eddie Marsan and Monica Dolan in the title roles, was shown on ITV in April 2022.

 In September 2023, he was mentioned on the show Saving Lives at Sea that airs on BBC iPlayer as they talked with members of the Hartlepool lifeboat station.

+The 2026 BBC sitcom Can You Keep a Secret? is loosely based on the case.